aclarke211/renamer/to-do/to-do.md

 ## Steps

+- Rename files seems to rename the folder aswell?

 - Set max numberof files to be processed at **100**.

 - Radio buttons for file type in options container